affiliate links is the easy part!

 affiliate links but first, your plan

-We won’t go into detail about how and where to get an actual website—that’s information you can find out easily enough and quite possibly already have.
+We won’t go into detail about how to get an actual website.
+You can find that information easily enough.
+You quite possibly already have it.

-We’ll throw out a couple of names like GoDaddy and HostGator, but also know that there are numerous hosts and website building templates ranging from the freebie that came with your ISP to being your own host.
+We’ll throw out a couple of names like GoDaddy and HostGator.
+However, be aware that there are numerous hosts and website building templates.
+They range from the freebie that came with your ISP to being your own host.

 The only point you need to know is that anyone can build a workable, attractive website;

-and even if it’s not the best looking on the block, if it’s built so that traffic can come, they will.
+and even if it’s not the best looking on the block, if it’s built well, traffic will come.
+They will arrive because of the structure.

 What we want to focus on more is the structure of your website and/or websites.
 First off, we’ll talk about the individual sites themselves.